 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
+You will automatically be disenrolled from our plan when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from our plan when your new plan's coverage begins.

+If you would like to switch This is what you should do: from our plan to:

-You will automatically be disenrolled from SSM Health Plan Integrity when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from SSM Health Plan Integrity when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment penalty.
-Send us a written request to disenroll.
-Contact the Customer Care Center if you need more information on how to do this.
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
-You will be disenrolled from SSM Health Plan Integrity when your coverage in Original Medicare begins.
+- Original Medicare without a separate Medicare prescription drug plan. - Send us a written request to disenroll.
+Contact the Customer Care Center if you need more information on how to do this. - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenselled.
+TTY users should call 1-877-486-2048. - You will be disenrolled from our plan when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan

-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical service, items, and prescription drugs through our plan.